Roast chicken with Brussels Sprouts. Yes please! This dish is about comfort food.

 - Reduce the heat to 200 deg C and cook for another 30 mins making sure to baste halfway through.
 Scatter the brussels sprouts around the chicken and cook for another 30 mins until the chicken is golden.

-- Allow to rest for 15 mins. before serving it up.
+- Allow to rest for 15 mins. before serving.